mricos/bird2vec/config/readme.md

 ## Configuration and Investigation

 ### This directory serves as a proof of concept/functionality for training [Chris Donahue's](https://github.com/chrisdonahue/wavegan) Tensorflow implementation of a WaveGAN on Google Colab.
-The notebook **Wavegan_tf1_12p3_6.ipynb** outlines the necessary steps to train a WaveGAN using google colaboratory and store the results in a google drive.
+The notebook **wavegan_tf112py36.ipynb** outlines the necessary steps to train a WaveGAN using google colaboratory and store the results in a google drive.
 Note: This implementation trains on the SC09 dataset (digits 0-9 spoken in English).

-The notebook **Tensorboard-WG** is the notebook that allows the monitoring of the training through colab.
+The notebook **tensorboard_wavegan.ipynb** is the notebook that allows the monitoring of the training through colab.

 **Considerations:**
 There are two major drawbacks of training on colab with a free gogole drive: